Bertrand2/thetreasureplanet/README.md

 **Black Dog:** Okay Billy

-**Billy:** Give me the Black Spot, really?
+**Billy:** "Give me the Black Spot", really?
 If they want to serve a death summons on Billy Bones they'll have to send a far better man than Black Dog, the fools!

 **Black Dog:** Hey, I felt a raindrop

 **Billy:** [*flying Billy Bones' noises*]

-**Black Dog:** You know, I almost belive you did that on purpose.
+**Black Dog:** You know, I almost believe you did that on purpose.
 Come on Billy, cut it off!
 Billy?
 Where are you?

 **Billy:**

 **Black Dog:**

 **Billy:** Go away and leave me alone, Black Dog!
-Gaah!
+Gahuu!

-I'm tired of playing games with you Black Dog.
+**Billy:** I'm tired of playing games with you Black Dog.
 You're never gonna get that map away from me this way so give up!
 I'll always be one jump ahead of you.

 **Black Dog:** I kept you hoppin', didn't I?
 Now are you ready to turn over that treasure map?

-Alright Black Dog, here's your cursed treasure map!
+**Billy:** Alright Black Dog, here's your cursed treasure map!

 **Black Dog:** This is a bomb.